prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 ## Testing the plugin

-After the setup, the publishing pipeline can be fully tested
+With the setup complete, the publishing pipeline can be fully tested:

 ```kotlin